Rongbin553/wildfire_death/README.md

 # wildfire_death
-Sharing the data and code for the paper entitled "Global, regional and national mortality burden attributable to short-term exposure to wildfire-related PM2.5 from 2000 to 2019"
+Sharing the data and code for the paper entitled "Global, regional, and national mortality burden attributable to air pollution from landscape fires: a health impact assessment study"